 As soon as you realize that you are pregnant, you should stop consuming alcohol.
 If you are someone who likes to drink a lot, then you should remove all of the alcohol from your home to prevent temptation.
 You can give it away to friends, flush it down the toilet, or throw it in the trash.
 Whatever it takes, do it.

 You should also avoid bars or other tempting environments while you are pregnant.
-This is because you don’t want to let temptation get the best of you and end up giving your baby permanent damage just because you put yourself in a tempting environment.
+This is because you don’t want to let temptation get the best of you and end up giving your permanent baby damage just because you put yourself in a tempting environment.

 If you want to have a healthy baby, then you need to not drink during pregnancy.
 It is that simple.
 The more that you drink while pregnant, the higher the risk is of harming your baby.
 Severe defects can result if you drink during pregnancy.
 These defects can affect the entire life of your child.

 Getting treatment can be highly effective, and it can prevent you from causing serious and permanent harm to your child.
 Alcohol and pregnancy do not mix well.
 You need to abstain from alcohol while you are carrying.
 Otherwise, you will almost certainly regret it.
 Alcohol outpatient treatment is available even for the pregnant addicts.